 As a service to the university’s graduate students, the library provides a graduate study room equipped with six computers.
 This lab provides a quiet atmosphere for graduate students.
 The PCs offer the same programs that are available on the library STEP Lab computers, including MS Office, Acrobat, Internet Explorer, Math Lab, and other applications.
 Students are expected to comply with the university's Computing and Network Policy.
 Access may be requested from the Circulation Department.

-UWIN (University WIreless Network) provides wireless connectivity on the main campus, including the library.
-UWIN is available to UL Lafayette students, faculty, and staff only.
+UL Lafayette Information and Media Networks provides wireless connectivity on the main campus, including the library.
+The newest system, UL-WiFi, is available to UL Lafayette students, faculty, and staff only.
 Physical Internet connections are located on the second floor hallway of the library.
-All computer users who wish to use the UWIN network must register their computers on the network, and to do so must have a UCS account (CLID and Password).
-University staff and students who have meetings, conferences, or other guests on campus may request special access for their visitors.
-For more information on connecting to UWIN, go to the UWIN Wireless page.
+All computer users who wish to use the UL-WiFi network, must have a UCS account (CLID and Password).
+Guests may request special access to the network.
+For more information on connecting to UL-WiFi, visit the library's Wireless network page.

 To further serve the university and the library, ITWS has a responsibility to expand and maintain the Dupré Library website, LibGuides CMS and other web applications.
 The library web site contains information on the library and its services, pages for reference questions and comments, Interlibrary Loan requests, library instruction requests, chat application, and other features.
 LibGuides CMS is a highly-acclaimed web-based application used to create content-rich, 21st century, interactive multimedia guides to library resources.
 Other resources ITWS is involved in include the library's Moodle page, Archivists' TookKit, Textbook Clearinghouse, EBSCO Discovery, digital signage and social networks.